Scott Joplin Ragtime Foundation Board Members

-Deborah Biermann Deb has over thirty years experience in not-for-profit organizational management, concensus building, strategic & action planning, financial management, grantwriting, and program implementation.
+Secretary, Deborah Biermann Deb has over thirty years experience in not-for-profit organizational management, consensus building, strategic & action planning, financial management, grant writing, and program implementation.

 Career accomplishments include: creation of the Sedalia Convention & Visitors Bureau, Tourism Development Plan and Sedalia Destination Marketing Campaign; buildout of the Sedalia Heritage Foundation into managing tenant of the Katy Depot working through restoration phase, exhibit design and interpretive program development, retail store setup, design and operation of the welcome center, and overall management of the historic Sedalia Katy Depot.

-Doug Freed Artist with a studio in a restored Main Street building in downtown Sedalia, Doug is a member of many local, regional and national arts and civic groups.
+President, Doug Freed An artist with a studio in a restored Main Street building in downtown Sedalia, Doug is a member of many local, regional and national arts and civic groups.
 “My strength is I see the big picture and I have connections with these other organizations and a lifetime of experiences working with arts non for profits”

 Dr Becky Imhauser “I am eager to partner with the board in strengthening Sedalia’s ragtime heritage and enhancing the Scott Joplin Festival as a destination, entertainment venue, and educational experience.
 I am especially interested in promoting the Festival to Sedalians, helping them recognize, embrace, and support our community’s ragtime heritage.
 I hope my knowledge of area history, educational background, and communication skills can benefit the organization in ways yet to be determined”.

-Katherine Menefee, Gladstone, MO.
-Katherine has served on the SJRF board for 7 years with an interest in the Festival since the 1980’s.
-She was responsible for the Dance for four years.
+Katherine Menefee, Katherine has served on the SJRF board for seven years with an interest in the Festival since the 1980's, including handling the Dance for four years.
 “I enjoy the music and the fellowship and want to see the history of ragtime and the festival preserved.
 I believe my past involvement will be an advantage now”.

 Chris Robinson.
 “I am told that some of my first words were: “’Cott Hoplin’.”
 I was born shortly after the movie “The Sting” was released .
 Since then, I’ve lived in Memphis, TN, where I eventually became harmonica player and singer for a Beale Street Blues Club.”

 “I am serving on the SJRF Board because….Sedalia is one of a few American cities that changed the world with its music.
-I have recently begun to study how Sedalia gave birth to classic ragtime.
-I plan to facilitate increased awareness of ragtime and Scott Joplin in the community (and beyond), and help Sedalia recognize its very special gift to the world in the form of classic ragtime music.”.
+I hope to facilitate increased awareness of ragtime and Scott Joplin in the community (and beyond), and help Sedalia recognize its very special gift to the world in the form of classic ragtime music.”.